brian-trann/create-my-portfolio-site/README.md

 * `main`
   * contents of this object will help populate the Main component.
   * `profileImage.url` : Static profile image url
+    * Alternatively, if you want to include an image in the React App, you can replace `sampleImg.jpg` with your own image.
 * `work`
   * `categoryName` : This value will be used to show your works on the Main component
   * `projects` : This array of objects is where you can add projects, and the Main component will iterate on this array. **Note**: Keep the object shape consistent in order to keep rendering consistent.